-The Red Cross recommends that you store essential items in an emergency supply kit so you are prepared to sustain your household for a minimum of three days and for up to two weeks.
-Keep these supplies in an easy-to-carry container that you can use at home or easily take with you in case you must evacuate.
-Ensure your kit is stocked with supplies for each person and pet in your household.
+The Red Cross recommends that you store essential items in an emergency supply kit so you are prepared to sustain yourself for a minimum of three days and for up to two weeks.
+Keep your supplies in an easy-to-carry emergency preparedness kit you can use at home or take with you in case you must evacuate.
+Have your kit stocked with supplies for each person and pet in your household.